 If you’ve had the pleasure of using a keyboard from a few decades ago, you’re likely already familiar with the technology that powers a mechanical keyboard.
 When home computing technology was first taking off, the earliest keyboards used an individual mechanical switch under every key, which provided a satisfying “clack” noise when pressed.
 Unfortunately, as manufacturers looked to find a way to cut costs and maximize profits, they deemed that having a mechanical switch under every key was too costly.
 Thus, the switch from mechanical keyboards to “monoblock” style keyboards, a style where an electrical circuit detects key presses instead of individual switches, became the industry standard.
 These days, every home computer sold by a major manufacturer, such as Dell or HP, comes with a “monoblock” style keyboard.

-Due to the rise of social media and the overall importance of computers in our day-to-day life, many PC users are gravitating back towards mechanical keyboards, as the pros outweigh the higher cost.
+Due to the rise of social media and the overall importance of computers in our day-to-day life, many PC users are gravitating back towards mechanical keyboards for typing, as the pros outweigh the higher cost.